 Why get a business card?

-Some of the best signup bonuses are offered by business cards.
+Some of the best welcome bonuses are offered by business cards.
 With a handful of card offers you can double dip on bonuses by getting both the personal and business version of the card.
-Applying for business credit cards is an easy way to earn extra miles and points and opens the door to new signup bonus offers.
+Applying for business credit cards is an easy way to earn extra miles and points and opens the door to new welcome bonus offers.

 Benefits of getting a business card: